ShreyaKhare/audio-adversarial/index.md

 Fooling deep neural networks with adversarial input have exposed a significant vulnerability in the current state-of-the-art systems in multiple domains.
 Both black-box and white-box approaches have been used to either replicate the model itself or to craft examples which cause the model to fail.
 In this work, we propose a framework which uses multi-objective evolutionary optimization to perform both targeted and un-targeted black-box attacks on Automatic Speech Recognition (ASR) systems.
 We apply this framework on two ASR systems: Deepspeech and Kaldi-ASR, which increases the Word Error Rates (WER) of these systems by upto 980\%, indicating the potency of our approach.
 During both un-targeted and targeted attacks, the adversarial samples maintain a high acoustic similarity of 0.98 and 0.97 with the original audio.

 More details are available in the Paper.
-Few of the adversarial samples generated on Kaldi-ASR and Deepspeech are below: kjda
+Few of the adversarial samples generated on Kaldi-ASR and Deepspeech are below:

 <audio src="samples/tar_moga_deepspeechsample-000001.wav" controls preload></audio>
 <details>